-Prerequisite(s): 3 credits of mathematics.
+Prerequisite(s): Arithmetic Proficiency.

 AC 291 - Campaign Plans and Presentations

 Advertising and Marketing Communications and Communication Design students use acquired marketing and communications skills to solve an actual industry marketing problem by participating in campaign development from inception to presentation.